sjbylo/misc/ocp-install-39/README.md

 # Create a VM with the following

-1. RHEL 7.4
+1. RHEL 7.4 or 7.5
 1. At least 8 GB of RAM, better 16 GB or more
-1. 2 vCPU
+1. 2 vCPU or more
-1. Attach an extra disk for docker storage, e.g. /dev/sdb
+1. Attach an extra 30+GB disk for docker storage, e.g. /dev/sdb
 1. One network interface only, with one static IP (which does not conflict with the following: 10.128.0.0/14 or 172.30.0.0/16)
 1. The VM must have internet access
 1. A valid subscription of OpenShift, e.g. evaluation subs
-1. Ensure ssh can be used to log into the VM without a password, and also from the VM itself (needed for ansible)
+1. Console or remote VM access

 ## Set up DNS entries